 It’s been over seven years since Lexus took covers off the third-gen RX at the New York International Auto Show (NYIAS 2015).
 In November 2017, the company introduced a three-row RX L, and then, in May 2019, it lent the car a neat facelift.
-Now, a fully redesigned, fifth-gen, 2023 Lexus RX is replacing the 5-seat third-gen RX, elaborately discussed in this article.
+Now, a fully redesigned, fifth-gen, 2023 Lexus RX has replaced the 5-seat third-gen RX, elaborately discussed in this article.

 The 2023 Lexus RX carries subtle design changes, noticeable mainly at the front.
 Lexus designers have extended the hood of the RX forward to give it an aggressive, shark-like nose section.
 Gone is the thick chrome surround on the spindle grille, and in comes a new design that’s quite different.

 The headlamps are curvier, and a new L-shaped DRL cuts through them.
 While the previous model’s headlamp housing and DRL swooped downwards, pointing towards the grille, the new headlamp unit is more upright and sleeker overall.

 The vertical hood extension has tiny diamond-shaped openings.
 Vertical side air intakes and chrome applique on the lower portion of the front bumper are also among the visual changes at the front.
 Overall, the 2023 Lexus RX has a more dominating and refined front fascia than its predecessor.
 The design varies as per the selected configuration.
 There are six grades in the U.S.: Standard, Premium, RX-first Premium+, Luxury, F SPORT Handling, and RX-first F SPORT Performance.